 Long-term Effects of Neuroleptics.
-Edited of by F Cattabeni, G Racagni, PF Spano, E Costa.
+Edited by F Cattabeni, G Racagni, PF Spano, E Costa.
 (Pp 660; \$78.88.)
-New York:

-Raven Press.
+New York: Raven Press.
 1980.

-This large and expensive book is described. as "Advances in Biochemical Psycho-ਤੋ pharmacology, Volume 24", but it is actually the proceedings of yet another symposium, held in Monte Carlo in 1979.
+as "Advances in Biochemical Psychopharmacology, Volume 24", but it is actually the proceedings of yet another symposium, held in Monte Carlo in 1979.
 It contains no less than 81 papers, dealing with the effects of long term neuroleptic administration on dopaminergic neurons, dopamine receptors, neurotransmitter interaction, behaviour and neuroendocrine function.
 There is also a section on clinical studies.
 Some of the findings, already available in scientific journals, are important or at least interesting.
 Others are trivial in the extreme and could be used as ammunition by anyone opposed to animal experiments.
 The book is beautifully produced but the very variable quality of its contents makes it hard to recommend it.